-The RICE Bowl encourages students to think comprehensively and outside their own fields.
-The competition gives students the opportunity to experience other disciplinary approaches and skills before entering professional service.
-Academic institutions participating in this novel event include Belhaven University, Jackson State University, Mississippi College, University of Mississippi and UMMC.
+Academic institutions participating in the novel event include Belhaven University, Jackson State University, Mississippi College, University of Mississippi , Mississippi State University and UMMC.